 At this point, you understand the value of grooming your nose.
 You also have some insight as to why you want to trim.
 You still have options about how to go about trimming.
 For the most part, you can use scissors or an electric trimmer.
-The Weed Whacker is an impressive nose and ear hair trimmer.
+The Weed Whacker® 2.0 is an impressive nose and ear hair trimmer.
+It's the best nose hair trimmer for this specific part of your male grooming regimen.
 Here are a few reasons why it should be your top pick.

-The Weed Whacker has proprietary safety technology that protects you from nicks and cuts.
+The Weed Whacker® 2.0 has safety technology that protects you from nicks and cuts.
 You do not have to approach nose trimming with the care and dexterity of a surgeon.
-In fact, you can be fairly clumsy and you’ll be fine.
+You can be fairly clumsy, and you'll be fine.

-The blade head rotates in every direction, and it’s powered by a 7,000 RPM motor.
-This makes it easy to trim your nose hairs, and it reduces issues that are caused by lesser automated blades.
+The blade head rotates in every direction, and a 7,000 RPM motor powers it.
+This makes it easy to trim your nose hairs, reducing issues caused by lesser automated blades.
 The risks of tugging and tearing hairs are minimized, so you get a safe, pleasant, and fast experience.

-The Weed Whacker is designed to help you trim your nose.
+The Weed Whacker® 2.0 is designed to help you trim your nose.
 Part of that design is overcoming your lack of motivation.
-It’s wireless, so you can trim wherever you find the process convenient.
+It's wireless, so you can trim wherever you find the process convenient.
 If you want to trim in bed, you can.
-You shouldn’t, but you can.
+You shouldn't, but you can.

-The trimmer is also water resistant and shock resistant.
-You can use it in the shower or other places in the bathroom, and you don’t have to worry about babying it.
-It has a fast charger that is interchangeable with The Lawn Mower 3.0, so even keeping the battery juiced is easy.
+The trimmer is also waterproof and shock-resistant.
+You can use it in the shower or other places in the bathroom, and you don't have to worry about babying it.
+It has a fast charger that is interchangeable with The Lawn Mower® 4.0, so even keeping the battery juiced is easy.

 Speaking of batteries, this one lasts for 90 minutes of continual use.
 Considering you only need a few minutes per male grooming session, you won't have to charge this tool very often.

-The last reason to use The Weed Whacker is trust.
-You’re already using MANSCAPED products to take care of the rest of your body.
-Don’t you want that same quality of tool for your nose?
+The last reason to use the Weed Whacker® 2.0 is trust.
+You're already using MANSCAPED® products to take care of the rest of your body.
+Don't you want that same quality of tool for your nose?
 You can work nasal grooming into the rest of your routine pretty easily.
 Most guys only need to trim about once a month.
-Even if you’re ahead of the curve, trimming every week or so won’t be demanding when you take advantage of our full line of tools.
+Even if you're ahead of the curve, trimming every week or so won't be demanding when you take advantage of our full line of tools.